Eyezy Review 2026: Is It Worth the High Cost?

 Eyezy customer support

 Eyezy did not have efficient customer service.
 It says it has 24/7 customer support, but it was difficult to find answers or helpful information.
-We left a message using the chat feature, but we didn’t receive a response.
+We left a message via the chat feature but didn’t receive a response.

 There's also a help desk, but it has limited online guides and doesn't answer questions about specific features.
 Overall, the customer support wasn't helpful or responsive.